upanshu21/CrackStation/README.md

 once this is added as the dependency

 - You can import the CrackStation module and instantiate the CrackStation class
-- Use the instance to call the **crack(password: String)** function which takes hash in String form as parameter.
+- Use the instance to call the **decrypt(shaHash: String)** function which takes hash in String form as parameter.
-- The **crack()** function will return a single character after decrypting the hash.
+- The **decrypt(shaHash: String)** function will return a single character after decrypting the hash.
 If the hash does not belong to a single character matching the regex **[A-Za-z0-9]**, it will return "does not exist" as message.

-Check the below code to see how you can import the module and use the **crack()** function.
+Check the below code to see how you can import the module and use the **decrypt(shaHash: String)** function.

 ```
 import CrackStation